 Did you know that in Pennsylvania, you do not have to submit to any type of field sobriety test?
-Unfortunately, not only are these sobriety tests set up for you to fail, but they have been proven to often be inaccurate.
+Unfortunately, these sobriety tests are set up for you to fail, having been proven to often be inaccurate.

-If you are charged with a DUI/DWI in Scranton or the surrounding areas of northeast Pennsylvania, you need a criminal defense lawyer who knows how to provide solid field sobriety test defense by challenging the results of these examinations effectively.
-At Kalinoski Law Offices P.C., criminal defense attorney Craig P. Kalinoski represents people facing this situation after they have been accused of impaired driving.
+If you are charged with a DUI/DWI in Scranton or the surrounding areas of Northeast Pennsylvania, you need an experienced criminal defense lawyer who can provide solid field sobriety test defense by effectively challenging the examination results.
+At Kalinoski Law Offices P.C., criminal defense attorney Craig P. Kalinoski represents people facing impaired driving charges.
 Contact us today to learn about how we can help you during a free initial consultation.

 Different Field Sobriety Tests – None Are Reliable or Mandatory in Pennsylvania

-The following are some of the field sobriety tests that are often administered by law enforcement during traffic stops for suspicion of drunk driving:
+The following are some of the field sobriety tests that law enforcement officers often administer during traffic stops for suspicion of drunk driving:

-If law enforcement concludes you performed poorly and have failed any of these tests, they can then ask you to submit to a portable breath test (PBT).
-If you agree to have your blood alcohol content tested, and the result is a BAC of .08 or higher, you have provided reasonable suspicion for the police to take you into custody.
-Once arrested for DUI/DWI, you are required by law to give an official blood test, breath or urine sample.
+When law enforcement concludes you performed poorly and have failed any of these tests, and exhibit signs of intoxication, they can then ask you to submit to a portable breath test (PBT).
+If you agree to the test, and the result is a BAC of .08% or higher, you have provided reasonable suspicion for the police to take you into custody.
+If an officer arrests you for DUI/DWI, the law requires that you give an official blood test, breath, or urine sample.
 If you refuse, you may be subject to a one-year license suspension penalty.

 Our criminal defense lawyer knows how to successfully challenge field sobriety test results and provide thorough breath test defense representation.
 This can lead to a reduction in the charges and even dismissal.
-Our goal is to minimize all the consequences you are facing by providing an aggressive defense that challenges all the technical components leading to the charges.
+Our goal is to minimize all the consequences you are facing.
+We do this by providing an aggressive defense that challenges the technical components leading to the charges.

 Speak With a Knowledgeable Wilkes-Barre DUI Defense Lawyer Today

-If you have been arrested in Scranton, Wilkes-Barre or the surrounding region, don’t wait for a court date and don’t believe failing field sobriety tests automatically means you are guilty.
-Discuss your case during a free initial consultation by calling 570-207-4000 or use our contact form to schedule an appointment.
+If you have been arrested in Scranton, Wilkes-Barre, or the surrounding region, don’t wait for a court date.
+Furthermore, don’t believe that failing field sobriety tests automatically means you are guilty.
+Discuss your case with Kalinoski Law Offices during a free initial consultation by calling 570-207-4000 or use our contact form to schedule an appointment.